 We care deeply for the Macau community which is why our dedicated community and government relations department launched "Wynn Care", our initiative with a mission to reach out to the Macau community through support of local government and association projects for the betterment of all Macau citizens.
 To achieve these goals Wynn Care will focus on eight areas: Youth and Education, Small and Medium size Enterprises ("SMEs"), Localization & Positive Social Impact, Volunteerism, Charity and Community Support, Going Green & Sustainability, Responsible Gaming and Government Relations.
 Working together with our community and government partners, we will aspire to further our position as a leading local Macau company which can affect powerful positive change.
-This year we also set up our charitable foundation, "Wynn Care Foundation".
-Through Wynn Care Foundation, we will continue to broaden our efforts in pursuing positive social impact and supporting charitable development within Macau and the PRC.
+Through our charitable foundation "Wynn Care Foundation", we continue to broaden our efforts in pursuing positive social impact and supporting charitable development within Macau and the PRC.